oop7/Adobe.Acrobat.Pro-Activator/README.md

 ## ℹ️ **Acknowledgments**

-- Special thanks to JUNLAJUBALAM & RoLlIaPrO, which was instrumental in this script's functionality.
+- Special thanks to `JUNLAJUBALAM & RoLlIaPrO`, which was instrumental in this script's functionality.

 ## ❓ **Contact**